 Here at NCEI, we aren’t just data—we are people.
 In our Humans of NCEI series, meet the awesome minds that manage one of the largest archives of atmospheric, coastal, geophysical, and oceanic research in the world.
-Get to know Yuhan “Douglas” Rao, a Postdoctoral Research Scholar who specializes in satellite remote sensing and statistical modeling for climate and environmental applications.
+Get to know Yuhan “Douglas” Rao, a research scientist who specializes in satellite remote sensing and statistical modeling for climate and environmental applications.

 What is your job title?